DataScienceSpecialization/courses/06_StatisticalInference/09_HT/index.md

 ## Discussion
 * Consider a court of law; the null hypothesis is that the defendant is innocent
-* We require evidence to reject the null hypothesis (convict)
+* We require a standard on the available evidence to reject the null hypothesis (convict)
-* If we require little evidence, then we would increase the percentage of innocent people convicted (type I errors); however we would also increase the percentage of guilty people convicted (correctly rejecting the null)
+* If we set a low standard, then we would increase the percentage of innocent people convicted (type I errors); however we would also increase the percentage of guilty people convicted (correctly rejecting the null)
-* If we require a lot of evidence, then we increase the the percentage of innocent people let free (correctly accepting the null) while we would also increase the percentage of guilty people let free (type II errors)
+* If we set a high standard, then we increase the the percentage of innocent people let free (correctly accepting the null) while we would also increase the percentage of guilty people let free (type II errors)

 ---
 ## Example
-* Consider our example again
+* Consider our sleep example again
 * A reasonable strategy would reject the null hypothesis if
   $\bar X$ was larger than some constant, say $C$
 * Typically, $C$ is chosen so that the probability of a Type I